bbalaji561/Twitter-Clone/README.md

 ## Commands to Run ##
 First have to start the server and then client/clients as required.
 Server always runs on port 8080 by default.
-NOTE: ​It is best to use incognito browser to avoid browser alerts for unsafe password use. packages might be needed: dotnet add package [ Suave --version 2.5.6 or Akka.FSharp or FSharp.Json or Newtonsoft.Json ]
+​NOTE: ​It is best to use incognito browser to avoid browser alerts for unsafe password use.

+packages might be needed: dotnet add package [ Suave --version 2.5.6 or Akka.FSharp or FSharp.Json or Newtonsoft.Json ]

 #### Server ####